-If you’re making a falafel burger for people with no dietary requirements this opens up a whole range of options.
-Which is particularly good for sauce options.
-Falafel with burger buns can become a bit dry so having a range of different sauces available gives a better chance of people really enjoying your hard work making them a burger.
+If you’re making a falafel burger for people with no dietary requirements, this opens up a whole range of options.
+This is particularly good for sauce options.
+Falafel with burger buns can become a bit dry so having a range of different sauces available gives a better chance of people really enjoying your hard work involved when making them a burger.

 For the hardcore carnivores that won’t eat anything unless it has some meat in it, you can add a couple of pieces of bacon.
 I have tried a falafel burger with a smash beef patty but found the beef detracted from the falafel, and even though it was a tasty burger, the falafel is meant to be the star of the show in a falafel burger.